jdneo/vscode-java/README.md

 - `Java:Clean the Java language server workspace`: Clean the Java language server workspace.
 - `Java:Attach Source`: Attach a jar/zip source to the currently opened binary class file.
 This command is only available in the editor context menu.

+*New in 0.56.0:*
+* - `Java:Detect and import Java projects`: Detect and import Java projects.

 Supported VS Code settings
 ==========================
 The following settings are supported: